-Croup usually isn't serious.
-Most cases of croup can be treated at home.
-Sometimes, your child will need prescription medication.
+Croup usually isn't serious and most cases can be treated at home.

 When to see a doctor

 Croup is usually caused by a virus infection, most often a parainfluenza virus.

 Your child may contract a virus by breathing infected respiratory droplets coughed or sneezed into the air.
 Virus particles in these droplets may also survive on toys and other surfaces.
 If your child touches a contaminated surface and then touches his or her eyes, nose or mouth, an infection may follow.

 The infection usually starts in the nasal membranes and then spreads to the vocal cords (larynx) and windpipe (trachea).
 Only a small percentage of exposed children actually develop croup.

 Most at risk of getting croup are children between 6 months and 3 years of age.
 The peak incidence of the condition is 18 to 24 months of age.

 Most cases of croup are mild.
 In a small percentage of cases, the airway swells enough to interfere with breathing.

 In most cases of croup, your child won't need to see a doctor.
 However, if your child's symptoms are severe or aren't responding to home treatment, you should make an appointment.

 Your child's doctor will likely ask a number of questions to help determine the best course of treatment: